College & Career Planning

 College Planning Day

-Every other year, our school hosts invites 6-8 graduates of ICS to return to our school and out on an assembly for our students.
-Graduates share their experiences about life after high school, their current activities and goals, and tips and tricks for how students at ICS can prepare for post-high school planning.
-For the 2016/2017 school year, we will be hosting the assembly on December 16th at the end of the school day.
-All students are invited and I know our graduates look forward to sharing their experiences.
+Every other year, our school invites previous graduates from ICS to be part of an Alumni Panel Assembly for current students.
+Graduates share their experiences about life after high school, current activities and goals, and tips and tricks for how students at ICS can prepare for post-high school planning and life.
+All students are invited and our graduates look forward to sharing their experiences.
 The next Alumni Panel Assembly date is TBD.

 Virtual College and Campus Tours